Custom Letterpress, Cute Cards, Stylish Invitations: These Are the Best Online Stationery Stores

 The Last Word

-There’s nothing quite like a handwritten card, the richness of a letterpress design, or the delight in finding an envelope addressed to you.
+There’s nothing quite like a handwritten card, the richness of a letterpress design, and the delight in finding an envelope addressed to you.
 Whether you’re writing a letter to a close friend living far away, designing holiday cards, or sending a belated birthday greeting, dropping something pretty in the mail is a small gesture that can make someone’s day.